 So, realistically what are our task and work expectations that a knife labeled “survival knife” ought to perform?
 Again, everyone is different, with differing survival circumstances and needs or wants.
 If you Bug In, then you may need a different knife or knives than if you are huddled out in the wilderness in a tent camp for a Bug Out.
 Generally though, our survival knife orientation is more toward the Bug Out camping issues than working around the home or kitchen.
 It is sort of like having a big gun to take care of everything for lessor needs as well.
 So, let’s consider the maximum end uses, assuming we can then use a bigger blade to slice tomatoes or cut up wild onions for a salad.

 For Bug Out tasking we would want a knife to take on any kind of bush craft work, making up camp, clearing paths, making shelters, trimming out kindling wood, and everything else a larger, stronger knife can handle.
 This knife is not for cutting down big trees, but it might be for limbing out a log or branches to make a lean-to.
 A survival knife is not an ax or a saw in the traditional sense.
-A heavy survival knife would be ideal for cutting evergreen boughs for creating shelter layers.
+A heavy survival knife like the Fallkniven S1 would be ideal for cutting evergreen boughs for creating shelter layers.

 The survival knife could be used for food preparation such as field dressing game or fish, but I highly suspect from experience there are better, smaller knives for this processing type work.
 Certainly a survival knife could be tasked with a lot of cooking work including chopping, slicing, mincing, and such food preparation work.

 Related article: Tops BOB Knife Review

 The SHTF camp survival knife could also be used for cutting vines and bark strips for various woods craft projects such as fabricating ropes, lashing, and tying straps.
 These knives would be good for cutting down wild cane poles for building structures, camp furniture, hanging poles, and such.